 How to get bookmarked PDF from Word document

-3. Format titles with Heading styles
+2. Format titles with Heading styles - The Basic Concept

-3.1.
-Modify styles to fit your needs
+2.1.
+Apply and modify default styles to fit your needs

 If the default style settings do not fit you - they definitely do not fit the CEU thesis formatting requirements - you can modify them.

-Modifying styles the proper way is important as it saves time by automating the process: with one single modification all instances formatted with the same style could be updated automatically.
+Modifying styles the proper way is important as it saves time by automating the process: with one single modification, all instances formatted with the same style could be updated automatically.

 - Navigate to Home tab.